AquaDraco/UnityStationWiki/SyncVar-Best-Practices-for-Easy-Networking.md

       }
     ```
     * In some cases, you might want to have this logic also / instead in Awake() or OnEnabled(), but OnStartServer is a safe bet.
-5. Implement OnSpawnedServer and set the syncvar field to the default value.
+5. (Only if you have a hook method) Implement OnSpawnedServer and set the syncvar field to the default value.
 This is a method which is invoked when an object is being spawned, regardless of if it's coming from the pool or not.
 This ensures that the object is properly re-initialized when it is being spawned from the object pool.
     ```csharp
       private void OnSpawnedServer()
       {